SukkaW/OpenCore-Document-zh_Hans/source/5-booter.md

 sudo pmset standby 0
 ```

-**Note**: These settings may reset at hardware change and in certain other circumstances.
+**注**： These settings may reset at hardware change and in certain other circumstances.
 To view their current state use `pmset -g` command in Terminal.

 ## 5.2 属性列表